-Net position of the Center's governmental activities decreased \$188,648.
-Total governmental expenses of \$9,207,191, were offset by program revenues of \$2,738,486 and general revenues of \$6,280,057.
-Program revenues supported 29.74% of the total governmental expenses.
+Net position of the Center's governmental activities increased \$851,548.
+Total governmental expenses of \$9,269,651, were offset by program revenues of \$3,294,869 and general revenues of \$6,826,330.
+Program revenues supported 35.54% of the total governmental expenses.

 The primary sources of revenue for governmental activities are derived from property taxes, and grants and entitlements.
-These revenue sources represent 68.41% of total governmental revenue.
+These revenue sources represent 66.96% of total governmental revenue.
+Miscellaneous general revenues increased during fiscal year as a result of a refunds and a dividend received by the Bureau of Workers' Compensation (BWC).
+Investment earnings experience a significant decrease during the fiscal year as a result of the COVID-19 Pandemic and the Federal Reserve cutting increase rates.

 The largest expense of the Center is for instructional programs.
-Instruction expenses totaled \$5,016,850 or 54.49% of total governmental expenses for fiscal year 2020.
+Instruction expenses totaled \$5,008,079 or 54.03% of total governmental expenses for fiscal year 2021.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (UNAUDITED)

-The graph below presents the Center's governmental activities revenue and expenses for fiscal years 2020 and 2019.
+The graph below presents the Center's governmental activities revenue and expenses for fiscal years 2021 and 2020.